 Ice Ball Inquiry

 Pursuing our own curiosity is at the heart of learning and being human.
 Facilitating students’ scientific investigation is vital to developing their understanding and their thinking skills.
-Through the use of suggestion, tools, and questions, educations will experience the power of the inquiry process.
+Through the use of suggestion, tools, and questions, educators will experience the power of the inquiry process.

 Question Types and Sequences